 Also, don’t let anxiety, impatience, exhaustion, etc. get you down.
 Every diver goes through a variation of that at some point (myself included).
 You’re normal!
 It makes you stronger in every possible way.
 You WILL overcome the obstacles you face and soon after, you’ll feel badass.
 Promise!

 Now that I have my certification, I’m super excited to rent tanks and get back out there again!
 Now, with my diver card. 😉

-Hopefully, you’ve got some useful info and enjoyed reading about the journey and experience of getting my scuba certification in Florida!
+Thank you for reading my scuba journey!
+I hope it inspired you to get your scuba certification too!
 If you enjoyed this blog, I’d love it if you left a comment below.
-You can also follow me on Twitter and Instagram!😊
+You can also follow me on TikTok, Twitter and Instagram!😊

 Are you scuba certified?
 Are you thinking about getting your scuba certification?
 Let me know in the comments below.